JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 ## What we think

 An existing s106 MIP clause that has evidently been perfectly adequate up to now is to be changed, compromising the _'in perpetuity'_ principle of affordable housing.
-The Mayor hopes that this will increase the amount of affordable housing, towards meeting his strategic 50% affordable housing target, but Peabody and Berkeley are not suggesting this for the Malt St site - indeed they have done the exact opposite, threatening to reduce the amount of affordable housing.
+The Mayor hopes that this will increase the amount of affordable housing, towards meeting his strategic 50% affordable housing target, but Peabody and Berkeley are not proposing 50% for the Malt St site - indeed they have done the exact opposite, threatening to reduce the amount of affordable housing.
 More generally, the Mayor has published no concrete commitment from developers and registered providers to increase affordable housing,  in exchange for the Mayor's more market-friendly MIP.

 So, while it would be easy for Southwark's planning committee to approve the clause in the almost sure knowledge that it will never be triggered and the affordable housing will always remain such, they should nonetheless reject the Mayor's new MIP clause.
 It purports to facilitate a general increase in affordable housing, but no evidence is being put before the committee that this will actually happen, either in Southwark or elsewhere.
 On the other hand, though, the Mayor's MIP will definitely compromise the status of affordable housing having to remain so _'in perpetuity'_.